ferrucc-io/ferruccio/content/posts/company-size.md

 Not doing this will result in getting positions that aren't a good fit.

 Leading to bad morale, poor performance and unhappiness.

-There aren't many resources to figure out what to expect from positions, so I decided to put together a guide.

 ## Teams